grokadok/gn-env-tool/README.md

 -   Masked data is saved as `dumps/masked.archive`
 -   The script checks for all required assets before running
 -   Image assets are optional with prompt to continue without them
+-   If clone fails, it will try to clone the last working commit if provided